Skip to main content

 For regular correspondence, that's fine.
 For invoices, legal notices, compliance mailings, or debt collection letters, it's a liability.
 If a customer claims they never received an invoice, you have no proof they did.

-Industries where proof of mailing is legally required or practically essential:
+Situations where documented proof of mailing may be required or practically useful:

 Missing proof in any of these scenarios can void a legal action, restart a compliance clock, or lose a collections dispute.